yehia67/documentation/iota-java/0.1/account-module/how-to-guides/create-and-manage-cda.md

 ### Serialize a CDA into a magnet link

-The built-in method for serializing a CDA is to create a magent link.
+The built-in method for serializing a CDA is to create a magnet link.

 1. To serialize a CDA to a magnet link, do the following: